 A good rule of thumb is to try balancing fluid intake with output.
 If a senior is sweating or urinating more frequently, then their fluid intake should become more frequent as well.
 If a loved one is suffering from an illness that causes fever, diarrhea or vomiting, carefully monitoring fluid intake is crucial.
-Keep in mind that you can become dehydrated in cold weather, too!
+Keep in mind that you can still become dehydrated in cold weather, too!

 Ways to Increase Fluid Intake

 Consider both savory and sweet flavors.
-Warm chicken, beef or vegetable broth can provide a soothing savory source of fluids and electrolytes that seems more like a “meal” and less like a drink.
+Warm chicken, beef or vegetable broth can be a soothing source of fluids and electrolytes that seems more like a “meal” and less like a drink.
 For those who are fond of sweets, popsicles, milkshakes and smoothies may be more enticing options that function as a sweet vehicle for fluids.

 Sometimes specialized drinkware may be necessary for those with swallowing difficulties, tremors, arthritis, motor skill problems and muscular weakness.
 Cups with two handles, a no-spill lid, a built-in straw, or ergonomic features may simplify the process and prevent spills.